-This DSP has been adopted by QPRC on 24 June 2020 and will be effective from 1 July 2020.
+This DSP has been adopted by QPRC on [insert date] and will be effective from [insert date].
 Charges will be levied pursuant to this DSP, as a condition of development consent granted on or after the day this DSP comes into effect.